oct20oct/distributed_demo/README.md

 Distributed System
 Gossip Membership Protocol Demo
-: a cluster of nodes perform membership protocol in a emulated network.
+: a cluster of nodes perform membership protocol in an emulated network.